 The reason for the use of the word corno by other translations may be its phonological similarity to קרן, which is a synonym of שופר and often is used instead of שופר.

 Some short concluding remarks.
-There are many general and particular traits that divide between Judeo-Italian translations of the Amidah (chosen as a representative case of a prayer) and Ladino and Judeo-Provencal translations.
-In most cases Ladino and Judeo-Provencal versions are much more literal, and often this way of translation may render the result incomprehensible.
-Such are the cases of the use of the definite article; of absence of verbal copula; of translation of the Hebrew participle by ancient Ladino and Judeo-Provencal use of the present participle and other traits as well as their combinations.
-At least in one trait Ladino and Judeo-Provencal translations were less literal: in the place of possessive pronoun added to the noun.
+Many general and particular traits distinguish the Judeo-Italian translations of the Amidah (chosen as a representative case of a prayer) from the Ladino and Judeo-Provencal translations.
+In most cases, Ladino and Judeo-Provencal versions are much more literal, and this style of translation often renders the result incomprehensible.
+This can be seen in the use of the definite article; the absence of verbal copula; the translation of the Hebrew participle using an ancient Ladino and Judeo-Provencal present participle; and other traits separately and together with these.
+At least in one way, the Ladino and Judeo-Provencal translations were less literal: in the placing of the possessive pronoun added to the noun.

-The Hebrew component is richer in classical (15th Century) Judeo-Italian translations, and it varies from one Judeo-Italian translation to another.
-There is less of a Hebrew component in the Ladino translation, and it is almost completely absent from the Judeo-Provencal translation, the exception being the words for informer and traitor (tabu lexicon) such as malshinim.
-Thus, the Judeo-Italian translations are freer and are written with more respect to vernacular, perhaps because of the importance accorded to language and its use in Italy.
+The use of Hebrew components is richer in classical (15th Century) Judeo-Italian translations, and it varies from one Judeo-Italian translation to another.
+There are fewer Hebrew components in the Ladino translation, and it is almost completely absent from the Judeo-Provencal translation, the exception being the words for informer and traitor (that have taboo connotations) such as malshinim.
+The Judeo-Italian translations are freer and are written with more respect to vernacular, perhaps because of the importance accorded to language and its use in Italy.

 Bibliography

-Baricci 2022 = E. Baricci, Il Siddur Giudeo-Provenzale: Lingua, Stile E Metodo Di Traduzione Tra Ebraico E Idiomi Giudeo-Romanzi, in: V. Brugnatelli and L. Magini (eds.), “Suadìti?”
-Sc,ritti di amici e colleghi in memoria di Francesco Aspesi (Studi Camito-Semitici 9), Milano 2022, pp. 41-56.
+Baricci, E. 2022.
+“Il Siddur Giudeo-Provenzale: Lingua, Stile e Metodo di Traduzione tra Ebraico e Idiomi Giudeo–Romanzi.”
+“Suadìti?”
+Sc,ritti di Amici e Colleghi in Memoria di Francesco Aspesi (eds.
+V. Brugnatelli & L. Magini, Studi Camito–Semitici 9), Milano: Centro Studi Camito-Semitici di Milano: 41–56.

-Baricci in press = E. Baricci, Canti e preghiere dal Siddur Giudeo-Provenzale (Ms. Leeds, Brotherton Library, Roth 32): Considerazioni linguistiche e stilistiche.
+Baricci, E. in press.
+Canti e preghiere dal Siddur Giudeo–Provenzale (Ms. Leeds, Brotherton Library, Roth 32): Considerazioni linguistiche e stilistiche.
 In press.

-Bunis 2021 = D. Bunis, Judezmo/Ladino/Judeo-Spanish, in: L. Edzard and O. Tirosh-Becker (eds.), Jewish Languages.
-Text specimens, grammatical, lexical and cultural sketches, Wiesbaden 2021, pp. 392-481.
+Bunis, D. 2021.
+“Judezmo/Ladino/Judeo–Spanish.”
+Jewish Languages: Text specimens, Grammatical, Lexical and Cultural Sketches (eds.
+L. Edzard & O. Tirosh–Becker).
+Wiesbaden: Harrasowitz Verlag: 392–481.

-Cassuto 1930 = U. Cassuto, Les traductions judeo-italennes du ritual, REJ, LXXXIX (1930), pp. 260-281.
+Cassuto, U. 1930.
+“Les Traductions Judeo–Italennes du Ritual.”
+REJ, LXXXIX: 260–281.

-Cuomo 1976 = L. Cuomo, In margine al giudeo-italiano; note fonetiche, morfologiche e lessicali, Italia I (1976), pp. 30-53.
+Cuomo, L. 1976.
+“In Margine al Giudeo–Italiano; Note Fonetiche, Morfologiche e Lessicali.”
+Italia I: 30–53.

-Cuomo 1985 = L. Cuomo, Pesicheta Rabbati: un florilegio midrascico giudeo-italiano al confine tra Toscana e Umbria nel XVI sec., in: I. Benabu e J. Sermoneta (a cura di), Judeo-Romance Languages, Jerusalem 1985, pp. 69-126.
+Cuomo, L. 1985.
+Pesicheta Rabbati: un Florilegio Midrascico Giudeo–Italiano al Confine tra Toscana e Umbria nel XVI Sec.
+Judeo–Romance Languages (eds.
+I. Benabu e J. Sermoneta (a cura di)) Jerusalem: Misgav Yerushalayim: 69–126.

-Cuomo 1988 = L. Cuomo, Una Traduzione Giudeo-Romanesca Del Libro Di Giona, Tuebingen 1988.
+Cuomo, L. 1988.
+Una Traduzione Giudeo–Romanesca del Libro di Giona.
+Tübingen: Max Niemeyer Verlag.

-Jensen 1986 = Jensen, F. The syntax of medieval Occitan.
-Tübingen: Niemeyer 1986.
+Jensen.
+F. 1986.
+The Syntax of Medieval Occitan.
+Tübingen: Niemeyer.

-Ryzhik 2009 = M. Ryzhik, La Proposizione Nominale Nelle Traduzioni Giudeo-Italiane Dei Formulari Di Preghiera E Della Bibbia, in: Medioevo Romanzo 33 (2009), pp. 121-149.
+Ryzhik, M. 2009.
+“La Proposizione Nominale Nelle Traduzioni Giudeo–Italiane dei Formulari di Preghiera e della Bibbbia.”
+Medioevo Romanzo 33: 121–149.

-Ryzhik 2019 = M. Ryzhik, The Ways Of Translation Of Participle (Beynoni) In Judeo-Italian Translations Of Endings Of Blessings Of Shemona-Esre, Masorot 19-20 (2019), pp. 209-238 (heb.).
+Ryzhik, M. 2019.
+“The Ways Of Translation of the Participle (Beynoni) in Judeo–Italian Translations of the Endings of Blessings of the Shemonah–Esreh.”
+Masorot 19–20: 209–238 [in Hebrew]

-Ryzhik 2022 = M. Ryzhik, In a Foreign Land: The History of Hebrew in Italy, Jerusalem 2022 (heb.).
+Ryzhik, M. 2022/.
+In a Foreign Land: The History of Hebrew in Italy, Jerusalem: The Academy of the Hebrew Language. [in Hebrew]

-Schwarzwald 2012a = O. (Rodrigue) Schwarzwald, Sidur para mujeres en ladino, Jerusalem 2012.
+Schwarzwald, O. 2012a.
+Sidur Para Mujeres en Ladino, Jerusalem: Makhon Ben-Zvi.

-Schwarzwald 2012b = O. (Rodrigue) Schwarzwald, Linguistic features of a Sixteenth-Century Women’s Ladino Prayer Book: The Language used for Instructions and Prayers’, H. Pomeroy, C.J.
-Pountain & E. Romero, Selected Papers from the Fifteenth Conference on Judeo-Spanish Studies, London: Department of Iberian and Latin American Studies, Queen Mary, University of London 2012, pp. 245-258.
+Schwarzwald, O. 2012b.
+“Linguistic Features of a Sixteenth-Century Women’s Ladino Prayer Book: The Language Used for Instructions and Prayers.”
+Selected Papers from the Fifteenth Conference on Judeo–Spanish Studies (eds.
+H. Pomeroy, C.J.
+Pountain & E. Romero).
+London: Department of Iberian and Latin American Studies, Queen Mary, University of London: 245–258.

-Sermoneta 1976 = J.B.
-Sermoneta, Considerazioni frammentarie sul giudeo-italiano, Italia I (1976), pp. 1-29.
+Sermoneta, J.B.
+1976.
+“Considerazioni Frammentarie sul Giudeo–Italiano.”
+Italia I: 1–29.